 As Huurre tells the story, she learned about Lotus Spring while she was consulting for another game publisher.
 They had rejected Lotus Spring, as had a number of other companies, for the same reasons the game was intriguing to her: it was closer to a romance novel than an action game.11,17,18

 Women Wise knew just who would be interested.
-They brought the game to DreamCatcher Interactive, a publisher that specialized in adventure games.
+They brought the game to DreamCatcher Interactive, a publisher that specialized in adventure games at a time when the genre’s popularity was waning.
 Huurre had previously worked with DreamCatcher on the Jewels series, and they were a perfect fit for Lotus Spring: they had a track record for taking risks on lower-budget games by new developers, and most notably, Huurre says they were among the few publishers she knew that valued and prioritized women, who they estimated made up 60 percent of their audience.
 DreamCatcher was also the only publisher that supported Women Wise.11,17,19 Although that might have been because of their existing relationship – how else would this small, untested company running against the industry’s marketing practices get their foot in the door? – it’s still significant that they partnered together.

 That response is at the extreme end of negative opinion.
 It doesn’t represent everyone who played games, least of all the audience that DreamCatcher had cultivated, although it speaks to the belligerent male voice that was prominent (and still exists) in gaming, which felt threatened by the existence of a single game targeted to someone else.
 This is the atmosphere that Women Wise, Xing Xing, and DreamCatcher were working within.